Flood Warning and Evacuation Plans

 Planning Practice Guidance

-The Department for Communities and Local Government's Planning Practice Guidance web site provides assistance on the preparation of a Flood Warning and Evacuation Plan.
+The Ministry of Housing, Communities & Local Government's Planning Practice Guidance web site provides assistance on the preparation of a Flood Warning and Evacuation Plan.
 In particular it emphasises that the plan should cover the whole life of the development and so should address the likely effects of climate change.
-These effects would include rising sea levels and increased flood water depths due to more intense rainfall.
+These effects would include rising sea levels and increased flood water depths in rivers due to more intense rainfall.
 These increased flood levels can be extremely challenging when considering the safe evacuation of people from a development.

 TAN15 (Technical Advice Note 15)